 Building and Architecture – The Building and Architecture fields deal with the planning, design, and erection of large complexes, structures, systems, landscape planning, and environments.
 The field lies at the heart of the development of the environment we live in.

 Environmental Science – An environmental design degree equips you with the scientific background and the key skills necessary for roles in a range of careers including policy, conservation, and sustainability.

 Top Universities to Study in Malaysia

 Back in the day, studying in Malaysia wasn’t as popular as studying in Singapore or Hong Kong.
-Now the universities of Malaysia have made their place into the lists of top 200 world-class educational institutions.
+Now the universities of Malaysia have made their place on the lists of the top 200 world-class educational institutions.
 The credit for the success of universities goes to Malaysian government enforcement and legislation.
-Take a look at the following table lists down the top-ranked universities and academic institutions to study in Malaysia as per THE World Universities Rankings 2021:
+Take a look at the following table lists down the top-ranked universities and academic institutions to study in Malaysia as per QS World Universities Rankings 2022:

 Universiti Tunku Abdul Rahman (UTAR)

 Starting as a not-for-profit organisation in 2002 to provide quality education at economical costs, Universiti Tunku Abdul Rahman has two campuses in Kualalumpur and is constituted of nine faculties, 3 academic centres and 32 research centres.
 It offers a plethora of programmes including bachelor’s, foundation, double degrees, master’s, English language programmes, public training, professional qualification, corporate training as well as short-term courses in Business and Finance, Arts & Social Studies, Extension Studies, Chinese Studies, Science, IT and Communication Technology, Engineering and Green Technology, to name a few.